A bit more about me

 MSc in Nutrition, Physical Activity and Public Health

-I am also a qualified:
+I am also qualified in:

 Specialist PT in Exercise Neuro-Rehabilitation (Brookes; L4)

-Personal Trainer (Active IQ; L3)
+Personal Trainer (Team Bath: Active IQ; L3)

-Fitness Instructor (Active IQ; L2)
+Fitness Instructor (Team Bath: Active IQ; L2)

 Nutrition and Weight Management Advisor (DipNutr: AFN; L3)